ScPoEcon/ScPoEconometrics/README.md

 ## Usage and Installation

-In order to participate in the course and to use the course material, you need to install this `R` package in your computer.
+In order to participate in the course and to use the course material, you need to

+1. install `R`: download for free at [https://www.r-project.org](https://www.r-project.org)
+2. install **this** `R` package in your computer.
 To do so, just copy and paste those lines into your `R` console:

 ```R
 if (!require(devtools)) {install.packages("devtools"); library(devtools)}